America’s gas-fueled vehicles imperil Biden’s climate goals

 “What you would then end up seeing is more or less complete decarbonization of the transport sector — but by 2050,” he said.

-Even if tailpipe emissions can’t be cut quickly, Biden’s goals might, at least in theory, be reached with significant cuts in electric powerplant emissions as well as reductions in methane pollution from oil wells and cuts in hydrofluorocarbons used in refrigeration and air conditioning, said Kate Larsen, director at Rhodium Group, a research firm.
+Even if tailpipe emissions can’t be cut quickly, Biden’s goals can be reached with significant cuts in electric powerplant emissions as well as reductions in methane pollution from oil wells and cuts in hydrofluorocarbons used in refrigeration and air conditioning, said Kate Larsen, director at Rhodium Group, a research firm.
 Studies show that electric power emissions can be cut 80% by 2030 with a mix of investment and regulations, Larsen said.

 “That will get us the bulk of the way,” she said.
 “We won’t see 50% reductions across the board.”